 My wife and I returned to England in December 1998.

 Following an accident at work in August 2000, I was left disabled.

-I am now studying for a BA(Hons) in Criminal Justice with the University of Essex Online - and loving it!
+I am now studying for a BA (Hons) in Criminology and Criminal Justice with the University of Essex Online - and loving it!